Building a response-ready public health data system

 Different configurations of DIBBs depending on user needs.

-Proving the approach required real-world validation, not just a working prototype.
-We developed and tested DIBBs through a series of pilots with STLT partners, starting with a prototype pipeline with the Virginia Department of Health that processed incoming COVID-19 data faster, created a single source of truth, and eliminated duplicative manual processes.
-We then expanded to a production pipeline with Los Angeles County’s Department of Public Health that processed and enriched multiple data streams — including electronic case reporting (eCR) data and electronic laboratory reporting (ELR) — improving downstream analysis and case investigation.
-Alongside the pipelines, we developed and piloted an intuitive viewer interface that surfaces key information from eCR files to make them more useful for monitoring reportable conditions.
-And to lower the barrier to adoption, we stood up flexible cloud hosting infrastructure that enables STLTs to deploy and scale DIBBs without building their own environments from scratch.
+The first pilot was a prototype pipeline with the Virginia Department of Health (VDH).
+It processed incoming COVID-19 data faster, created a single source of truth, and eliminated duplicative manual work.
+We then scaled to a production pipeline with the Los Angeles County (LAC) Department of Public Health.
+The pipeline processed multiple data streams — including electronic case reporting (eCR) and electronic laboratory reporting (ELR) data — improving downstream analysis and case investigation.

 The results

-• VDH increased data throughput from 5,800 to 20,000 HL7 messages per hour and reduced patient record duplication by 19% through a prototype DIBBs pipeline that proved the modular approach
+- VDH increased data throughput from 5,800 to 20,000 HL7 messages per hour and reduced patient record duplication by 19% through a prototype DIBBs pipeline that proved the modular approach

-• LAC Hepatitis case investigators receive eCR data 95% faster (from 20 hours to 1 hour) via a production pipeline that processes and enriches multiple data streams, including eCR and ELR data
+- LAC Hepatitis case investigators receive eCR data 95% faster (from 20 hours to 1 hour) via a production pipeline that processes and enriches multiple data streams, including eCR and ELR data

-• eCR processing reduced from 25 clicks to 5 clicks through an intuitive viewer interface piloted with multiple STLTs to make eCR data more useful for monitoring reportable conditions
+- eCR processing reduced from 25 clicks to 5 clicks through an intuitive viewer interface piloted with multiple STLTs to make eCR data more useful for monitoring reportable conditions

-• Deployed DIBBs to a centrally-hosted CDC cloud environment and began onboarding four STLTs — Alabama, Idaho, Dallas, and Chicago — to pilot the infrastructure
+- Deployed DIBBs to a centrally-hosted CDC cloud environment and began onboarding four STLTs — Alabama, Idaho, Dallas, and Chicago — to pilot the infrastructure

-• Developed API documentation enabling STLTs to explore how to integrate DIBBs products into their existing data environments
+- Developed API documentation enabling STLTs to explore how to integrate DIBBs products into their existing data environments